1MmM1/AmbigQA/codes/README.md

     year={2020}
 }
 ```

+Please also make sure to credit and cite the creators of Natural Questions, the dataset which AmbigNQ is built off of:

+@article{ kwiatkowski2019natural,
+  title={ Natural questions: a benchmark for question answering research},
+  author={ Kwiatkowski, Tom and Palomaki, Jennimaria and Redfield, Olivia and Collins, Michael and Parikh, Ankur and Alberti, Chris and Epstein, Danielle and Polosukhin, Illia and Devlin, Jacob and Lee, Kenton and others },
+  journal={ Transactions of the Association for Computational Linguistics },
+  year={ 2019 }
+}

 This also contains a re-implementation of "Vladimir Karpukhin*, Barlas Oguz*, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih.
 [Dense Passage Retrieval for Open-domain Question Answering.
 2020][dpr-paper]", as part of AmbigQA models.
 The original implementation can be found [here][dpr-code].
 This codebase achieves higher accuracy.
 ```